 February 2018 - H O P E

-The winning non-profit for February was H O P E. "H.O.P.E" Homeless Outreach Providing Encouragement of Longmont.
+The winning non-profit for February was H O P E and we presented them with a group gift of $11,805.
+"H.O.P.E" Homeless Outreach Providing Encouragement of Longmont.
 HOPE is the only shelter in Boulder County which is open 365 days a year, serving meals 365 days a year, while also providing shelter, socks, jackets, hygiene products etc as well as outreach services.
 In 2017 they served an incredible 28,281 meals.

 November 2017 - Share - A - Gift